View or download printable PDF of St. Johns Neighborhood Association Bylaws

-At Board meetings, quorum shall be 50 percent of the Board of Directors; if there is an odd number of Board members, it will be 50 percent and one fewer.
-Board members may participate in these meetings electronically, so long as members of the public are able to observe the meetings, and be considered present.
+At Board meetings, quorum shall be 50 percent of the Directors currently serving; if there is an odd number of Directors, it will be 50 percent and one more.
+Directors may participate in these meetings electronically, so long as members of the public are able to observe the meeting, and be considered present.

 SECTION 5.
 PARTICIPATION

 Any general, special, Board, or committee meeting is open to any person and all who may wish to be heard regarding any item on the agenda.
-Only members will be eligible to vote, as described in Article III, Section 2.
+Only members will be eligible to vote, as described in Article III.
 All meeting minutes will be made publicly available.